YACS-RCOS/docs/contributors/running_yacs.md

 3. Run the one-time setup script `bin/yacs-prepare-development`

+## Running Yacs

 You can now use the following command to run YACS:
   `bin/yacs-start-development`

 To stop YACS, press ctrl+c and run the following command `bin/yacs-stop-development`

+At this point, you should be able to make changes to any of the Yacs repositories that have been cloned into the `develop` folder, and your changes should appear as soon as you refresh your browser!

+    TODO: Improve this page